Jake MacMillan: Biography

-ICI
+Imperial Chemical Industries

 After gaining his PhD in 1948, MacMillan was not attracted to academia, especially with its low salaries.
 Instead, “as luck would have it […] an ideal position with Imperial Chemical Industries (ICI) fell into my lap”.
 He joined a small, high-powered group of organic chemists and microbiologists at The Frythe in Welwyn, aiming to find potential pharmaceuticals in fungi.
 This resulted, inter alia, in the isolation from Penicillium spp. of the potent fungistatic agent griseofulvin.

 MacMillan’s next project at ICI was on the plant hormones gibberellins, which were first known as fungal metabolites.
 In the 1950s the search began at the ICI Akers Research Labs to see if they existed in higher plants.
-A multidisciplinary team was involved in the effort, with Margaret Radler discovering that immature seeds of runner beans (Phaseolus multiflorus) were a relatively rich source (ca 0.25 μg/g).
-With the help of local growers about 2 metric tons of beans were processed, eventually yielding milligram quantities of Gibberellin A_{1} (GA_{1}).
+A multidisciplinary team was involved in the effort, with Margaret Radley discovering that immature seeds of runner beans (Phaseolus multiflorus) were a relatively rich source (ca 0.25 μg/g).
+With the help of local growers about two metric tons of beans were processed, eventually yielding milligram quantities of Gibberellin A_{1} (GA_{1}) and Gibberellin A_{5} (GA_{5}).
 More gibberellins were to follow and their structures determined.

 There was growing international interest in these compounds, and a Gordon Conference was organised in 1957, at which MacMillan presented a paper.
-On the same trip he met R B Woodward, flew to California to meet Bernie Phinney at Stanford, and then to New York to attend the 132nd Meeting of the American Chemical Society (ACS).
+On the same trip he met Robert Burns Woodward, flew to California to meet Bernie Phinney at Stanford, and then to New York to attend the 132nd Meeting of the American Chemical Society (ACS).
 MacMillan made a second trip to the USA in 1960, to attend the 138th ACS meeting in New York.

 His final years at ICI were spent in overseeing the move of Akers staff to the newly-established Pharmaceutical Division at Alderley Edge, and the transfer of The Frythe to its new owners, Unilever.
 He did not enjoy this time away from research, and decided to apply for an academic post, despite the large cut in salary.

 University of Bristol

 Jake MacMillan was appointed a lecturer at Bristol in 1963.
 He and a colleague, Bob Binks, worked on the relatively new technique of gas chromatography (GC) in combination with mass spectrometry GC-MS to identify a range of gibberellins.
 The results were presented at the Sixth International Conference on Plant Growth Substances at Carleton University, Ottawa, in 1967, and published in 1969.
 There he met and developed a life-long collaboration with Nobutaka Takahashi, leading to several visits to Japan.

+In 1978, Macmillan was elected into the fellowship of the Royal Society of London.

 MacMillan became head of the Department of Organic Chemistry in 1983.
 Long-term funding from the Agricultural and Food Research Council (AFRC) eased the day-to-day running of the group.
 He formally retired in 1990 but was able to continue for another year, taking care not to interfere with the work of his successor Thomas J Simpson, FRS.